 In all this sharpness one piece of kit that you really need to be sharp, much more than picks or crampons, are ice screws.
 If you have blunt screws, and you’re hanging from one arm trying to place one, you’re going to struggle - which can be just about the most scariest place to be.
 Having sharp teeth on your screw, and I mean SHARP, means that you can get the teeth to engage with your first twist, and once engaged you can turn it in once or twice until it sticks - then flick out the handle and fire it in.

-Sharpening ice screws is a real skill, and one most people fail to do well, trying to match up you little file with the existing shape (great article here on self sharpening).
+Sharpening ice screws is a real skill, and one most people fail to do well, trying to match up your little file with the existing shape (great article here on self-sharpening).
 Grivel produced a machine for sharpening screws a few years ago, but this a large machine that required you to post off your screws to a shop for sharpening (Needle Sports have one), but wasn’t much use on a long trip, where you may want to sharpen up your screws every week when they become blunted (even marginal blunting will have a big effect on the speed of placement).

 Enter the Petzl Lim’ice, a fantastically clever but simple gadget that allows you to sharpen your screws on the go (it will sharpen Petzl, Grivel and BD screws).
-The Lim’ice is a small block of plastic with a metal file fixed inside it, with a second sliding block running up and down it’s length.
-On the sliding block are two holes into which you insert your screw, and once in place you slide the block backwards and forwards - the screw tip locked at the correct angle for sharpening.
-The speed and certainty of the angle of sharpening means what was once quite a fiddly and high risk job (it’s easy to take off too much or change the shape of the screw) is now a quick operation, something you can do the night before you go on the hill, or during the maintenance of your kit (along with lubing them up), the device being so small and compact it wouldn’t be left behind on a trip to Norway, France of Canada.
+The Lim’ice is a small block of plastic with a metal file fixed inside it, with a second sliding block running up and down its length.
+On the sliding block are two holes into which you insert your screw, and once in place, you slide the block backwards and forwards - the screw tip locked at the correct angle for sharpening.
+The speed and certainty of the angle of sharpening means what was once quite a fiddly and high-risk job (it’s easy to take off too much or change the shape of the screw) is now a quick operation, something you can do the night before you go on the hill, or during the maintenance of your kit (along with lubing them up), the device being so small and compact it wouldn’t be left behind on a trip to Norway, France of Canada.

-The one thing that may put some off is the price, which at £63 may seem quite a lot, and for an individual I think most will do make do, but if bought between two or three for a trip, or by a group, club etc, it’s a great investment, as having sharp teeth on old screws will make you safer, climb better and just enjoy the act of ice climbing - and believe me, when you’re pumping out trying to get that blunt screw in you’d happily pay £63!
+The one thing that may put some off is the price, which at £63 may seem quite a lot, and for an individual, I think most will do make do, but if bought between two or three for a trip, or by a group, club etc, it’s a great investment, as having sharp teeth on old screws will make you safer, climb better and just enjoy the act of ice climbing - and believe me, when you’re pumping out trying to get that blunt screw in you’d happily pay £63!